 Sun hat or scarf- Light balaclava or warm fleece hat- Sunglasses with UV protection.

-1 medium sized quick drying towel, Tooth brush/paste (preferably biodegradable), Multipurpose soap (preferably biodegradable), Deodorants, Nail clippers, Face and body moisturizer, Feminine hygiene products, Small mirror.
+One medium-sized quick-drying towel, Toothbrush/paste (preferably biodegradable), Multipurpose soap (preferably biodegradable), Deodorants, Nail clippers, Face and body moisturizer, Feminine hygiene products, Small mirror.

 Wet wipes (baby wipes), Tissue /toilet roll, Anti bacterial hands wash.

-Diamox (for altitude), Advil-Aleve, Vicks Vapor Rub, Sunscreen, chap stick, anti nause, antimmodium, band aids blister, band aids, eye drops, advil cold and dinusnasal, moisurizer, q tips, tweezers, tiger balm etc.
+Diamox (for altitude), Advil-Aleve, Vicks Vapor Rub, Sunscreen, chapstick, anti-nausea, antimmodium, band-aids blister, band-aids, eye drops, advil cold and dinusnasal, moisturizer, q tips, tweezers, tiger balm, etc.

-1 SLR camera with 3 extra batteries (recharging batteries in the mountain can cost money), 1 Point and shoot camera, 1 Video Camera, 1 solar charger (For places where there is no electricity or cost money), Chargers with belkin mini surge and adapter.
+An SLR camera with three extra batteries (recharging batteries in the mountain can cost money), 1 Point and shoot camera, 1 Video Camera, one solar charger (For places where there is no electricity or cost money), Chargers with Belkin mini surge and adapter.

-Binoculars, Reading book, Trail Map/Guide book, Journal & Pen, Walkman, Pencils and small notebooks, Travel game i.e. chess, backgammon, scrabble, Swimming customs.
+Binoculars, Reading a book, Trail Map/Guide book, Journal & Pen, Walkman, Pencils and small notebooks, Travel game, i.e., chess, backgammon, scrabble, Swimming customs.